GEEKSUMAN/sql-cheetsheets/README.md

 # SQL-Cheetsheet
 This repo contains useful cheatsheets for SQL / My-SQL .
-Feel free to use the CheatSheets to help learn new skills.
+Feel free to use this CheatSheets and help others learning new skills.
 # Quick SQL Cheatsheet

 A quick reminder of all relevant SQL queries and examples on how to use them.